BonJovi1/bonjovi1.github.io/_pages/interests.md

 ### Cinema

-I am also a big fan of English cinema, with a  particular fondness for the neo-noir genre.
+I am a huge fan of the neo-noir genre.
 Neo noir is contemporary noir but not just in terms of lighting, but also the storyline.
 It often blurs the line between good and bad.
 It means a dark movie, indicating a sense of something sinister and shadowy.

 I watch a movie not because of the actor or actress, but because of its director.
 Some of my favourite directors include Quentin Tarantino, Christopher Nolan and David Fincher.
-I also love watching classic sitcoms such as Seinfeld, Cheers, Frasier and F.R.I.E.N.D.S, with Seinfeld being my absolute favourite.
-'A show about nothing' as it's very commonly called, it really isn't about anything, which is exactly what makes it so very interesting to watch!
+I also love watching classic sitcoms such as Seinfeld, Cheers and Frasier, with Seinfeld being my absolute favourite.
+'A show about nothing' as it's very commonly called, it really isn't about anything, which is exactly what makes it so very interesting to watch.

 I am a huge Star Wars fan, and a staunch believer in the Force, the invisible energy field that ‘binds us, surrounds us, and holds this galaxy together’.
 When I was a youngling, roughly about age 12, I made a trip to the Dagobah system, and there, from Master Yoda, I learnt the ways of the Force.
-I succesfully went on to join Luke Skywalker's Jedi Academy, but my friend (not anymore) Ben destroyed the whole thing.
+I succesfully went on to join Luke Skywalker's Jedi Academy, but my friend Ben destroyed the whole thing.
 I haven't seen Master Luke since.

 <div class="img_row">
     <!-- <center> <img width="480" height="320" src="{{ site.baseurl }}/assets/img/noir.jpg"> </center> -->